A Look at his Translation Influence

 In his time, the Latin versions were popular, yet only in the hands of the Priests.
 Tyndale’s purpose was to make the scripture available and easy enough for the ordinary layman to read, right down to the “boy who plows the field.”
 So his style and idiom are simple and clear, yet powerful.

 His version drew from the inspiration of original intent, and often challenged the authority of the Pope and the King of England.
-He maintained that the Church was not an institution to take claim, but that the ekklesia was a congregation of believers governed by the Holy Spirit with Jesus Christ as its head.
+He maintained that the Church was not an institution to take claim, but that the ekklesia was a congregation of believers governed by the Holy Spirit with Jesus Christ as its head, and thus was an organism, not an organization or institution.
 Therefore he translated the word “church” appropriately to “congregation” to reflect that (as in Matthew 16:18).
 The Pope took offense, as well did the King of England who wanted exclusive right over the Church of England as its authority.
 Therefore both called for his head.

 Some officials sought out to discredit Tyndale, claiming his version was poor in its translation.
 That was not actually proven, only used to bring Tyndale to trial.
 And an attempt to stop the influence of his version.